DennisKuhn/GoProOffloader/README.md

 # GoProOffloader
-Powershell script to automaticlly offload go pro files.
+Powershell script to automaticlly offload go pro files, when connected to the USB port.

 ## Minimal path to awesomeness
 To get started: